|

 Horowitz.
 Daniel Horowitz is on the

-phone with ex
+phone with ex San Francisco Police

-Francisco Police Officer Andrew Cohen.
+Officer Andrew Cohen.

 When

-the detectives depart, Mr.
+the detectives depart, Mr. Horowitz

-Horowitz spontaneously shares his
+spontaneously shares his

 thoughts with his friend, Andrew